kyungw00k/URLBroadcasterProject/README.md

 * Step 1.
 [Install through Android Market](https://play.google.com/store/apps/details?id=kyungw00k.URLBroadcaster)
 * Step 2.
 Configure Client
- * Touch the icon on the right side of the switch if you change the server url or user id.
+ * Touch the icon on the right side of the switch, then select the google account to use.
 * Step 3.
 Turn on the switch!
 * Step 4.
 [Visit Website](http://url-broadcaster.appspot.com/)
 * Step 5.
 Send URL!